Sparks (band): Style

 Lyrically, the band's style has been described as coming from "the school of Cole Porter, favouring caustic wit over trivial personal problems, ... achingly clever lyrics seesaw between superficial gloss, profound sentiment and the incomprehensibly bizarre".
 Repeated lyrical motifs have become a distinct feature on recent albums.
-On "My Baby's Taking Me Home" of Lil' Beethoven (2002), the song title is repeated 104 times, with no other words being used, other than a spoken interlude.
-Similarly, on the same album, "Your Call Is Very Important To Us", uses a corporation style call-hold message: "Your call is very important to us.
+On "My Baby's Taking Me Home" of Lil' Beethoven (2002), the song title is repeated 104 times, with no other words used, other than a spoken interlude.
+Similarly, on the same album, "Your Call Is Very Important to Us", uses a corporation style call-hold message: "Your call is very important to us.
 Please hold" which is then sung with some additional words: "At first she said your call is very important to us, then she said please, please hold."
-The only other lyrics in the song are "Red light", "Green light", "I'm Getting Mixed Signals" and "Sorry, I'm Going To Have To Put You Back On Hold".
+The only other lyrics in the song are "Red light", "Green light", "I'm Getting Mixed Signals" and "Sorry, I'm Going to Have to Put You Back on Hold".
 These elements are layered with a simple piano line to create a highly textured effect.

-The vocal sound on the single "This Town Ain't Big Enough for Both of Us" was criticised as being "stylised".
+The vocal sound on the single "This Town Ain't Big Enough for Both of Us" was criticised as "stylised".
 This may be because the song was written without any regard for the vocal style of Russell Mael.
 Ron Mael has explained:

 "This Town Ain't Big Enough for Both of Us" was written in A, and by God, it'll be sung in A. I just feel that if you're coming up with most of the music, then you have an idea where it's going to go.
 And no singer is gonna get in my way.

 Russell Mael has claimed in reply:

 When he wrote "This Town Ain't Big Enough for Both of Us", Ron could only play it in that key.
 It was so much work to transpose the song and one of us had to budge, so I made the adjustment to fit in.
 My voice ain't a "rock" voice.
 It's not soulful, in the traditional rock way; It's not about "guts".
 It's untrained, unschooled, I never questioned why I was singing high.
 It just happened, dictated by the songs.
 Ron has always written Sparks' lyrics and never transposed them into a rock key for me to sing.
 He always packed each line with words and I had to sing them as they were.